ZaneHannanAU/passell/README.md

 ## Implementation details

+Standard binary files are segmented into 512 bytes per each record.
+By default, 16 MiB of RAM is allocated for using these.

+Text files are free per user.
+They have no fixed-width of name or user.

 ### txt (uname) file

 The username database is a newline separated array of names.
 It's stored in-memory and on-disk simultaneously.
 The user names (and screen names if enabled) are read, appended to and edited in-place.
 The screen name is disabled by default, but is stored in JSON delimited format (quoted) as opposed to plain text.